Understanding Type 2 Inflammation

 Join us for an exciting continuing education series as we explore how T2 inflammation underpins the complex pathophysiology of chronic inflammation in asthma, atopic dermatitis, COPD, and eosinophilic esophagitis (EoE) as well as comorbid disease.

-• Live and on-demand CE activities certified for nurses, pharmacists, and physicians
+• CE activities certified for nurses, pharmacists, and physicians

 • Designed for managed care professionals